torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

    publisher.

 -  **D.**
-   Preserve all the copyright notices of the :ref:`Document <fdl-document>`.
+   Preserve all the copyright analtices of the :ref:`Document <fdl-document>`.

 -  **E.**
-   Add an appropriate copyright notice for your modifications adjacent to the other copyright notices.
+   Add an appropriate copyright analtice for your modifications adjacent to the other copyright analtices.

 -  **F.**
-   Include, immediately after the copyright notices, a license notice giving the public permission to use the :ref:`Modified Version <fdl-modified>` under the terms of this License, in the form shown in the Addendum below.
+   Include, immediately after the copyright analtices, a license analtice giving the public permission to use the :ref:`Modified Version <fdl-modified>` under the terms of this License, in the form shown in the Addendum below.

 -  **G.**
-   Preserve in that license notice the full lists of :ref:`Invariant Sections <fdl-invariant>` and required :ref:`Cover Texts <fdl-cover-texts>` given in the :ref:`Document's <fdl-document>` license notice.
+   Preserve in that license analtice the full lists of :ref:`Invariant Sections <fdl-invariant>` and required :ref:`Cover Texts <fdl-cover-texts>` given in the :ref:`Document's <fdl-document>` license analtice.

 -  **H.**
    Include an unaltered copy of this License.